The Roman army in Scotland

 To make it more self-sufficient, the unit would try to find local supplies.
 Food was grown around the fort.
 Meat might have been requisitioned from local farmers, or taken as tax in kind.
 Craftworkers within the garrison would make and repair essentials, such as weapons and building materials.
 Enterprising civilian potters moved north to make pots for the army.

 However, there are some things you just can’t grow locally.
 Scotland is not natural grape-growing country, so wine had to be imported from France and the Mediterranean.
-Olive oil for cooking and lighting was imported in vast quantities in amphorae (a type of Roman jug) from Spain.
+Olive oil for cooking and lighting was imported in vast quantities in amphora (a large pottery vessel for carrying supplies) from Spain.

 All this trade relied on money to keep it moving.
 The Roman army would commission some things directly and deduct them from the soldiers’ wages.
 Other things were bought by the soldiers themselves.
 Their money kept the garrison town vibrant.